 - Umbrella Swifts are the easiest to store.
 Other models, not so much

 - It needs to be smooth and sanded

 - In the end, choose the yarn swift to give you the best value

 I hope you find this resource useful.
-Yarn swifts are wonderful.
-They take a laborious task and make it much easier.
-Leaving time for crochet!
+A swift is wonderful.
+They make a laborious much easier.
+Leaving time for more crochet!